Sori Siregar: Life and work

-He wrote short stories, two of which won the Jakarta Arts Council Award, which is Woman that is Mother and Telopon.
+He wrote short stories, two of which won the Jakarta Arts Council Award: Woman that is Mother and Telopon.
 Both were published by Balai Pustaka.
 And also novel Initial climbing and two collection of short stories Meeting Point Jail are also published by Balai Pustaka.
 Another collection of short stories Among a Thousand Colors published by Pustaka Jaya and a collection of short stories Senja published by Nusa Indah, Flores.
 A latest collection of short stories "A While in This Life" was published in 2003 by Penerbit Progres(Progress Publishers), Jakarta.
 Furthermore, a short story collection "Kisah Abrukuwah" published by Kompas Gramedia Group.

 He also translated many works of foreign literature including novels, short stories and dramas, into Indonesian.
 Some of the short stories are from authors such as Jorge Luis Borges, Erskine Caldwell, John Steinbeck, etc.